jenkins-infra/jenkins.io/content/blog/2012/2012-11-14-sponsor-jenkins-bugs-with-freedom-sponsors.md

 ---
-layout: post
+:layout: post
-title: Sponsor Jenkins bugs with Freedom Sponsors
+:title: Sponsor Jenkins bugs with Freedom Sponsors
-nodeid: 406
+:nodeid: 406
-created: 1352923793
+:created: 1352923793
-tags:
+:tags:
 - development
+:author: kohsuke
 ---
 (This is a guest post by Tony França)